BlueMetal/iot-edge-dynocard/dynocards-wiki/Admin-Guide-Page.md

 7. Once creation is completed.
 Click on **Save.**

 ![alt text](https://github.com/BlueMetal/iot-edge-dynocard/blob/master/images/358.png)

+**Note**

+Login to the EdgeVm and restart the IoTEdge Service.below is the command to restart the edge service.

+**sudo systemctl restart iotedge**

 ### 15.2.7.
 Start Simulator in dynocardVM.
 1. Go to **Resource Group** -> Click **dynocardVM.**